aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/SFTP-Connectors/Send-Files/README.md

 # Conclusion

-In this solution, we walked you through how to create an event driven architecture for pre-processing, encrypting, and sending files to external partners over the SFTP protocol.

-This solution enables you to meet your data security needs, encrypting files containing sensitive and/or regulated datasets using Pretty Good Privacy (PGP) before easily send these files to partner hosted remote SFTP servers, using AWS Transfer Family's fully managed SFTP connectors.
+We walked through creating an event-driven architecture for pre-processing, encrypting, and sending files to external partners over the SFTP protocol.
+This included configuring an AWS Transfer Family SFTP connector with authentication credentials and a trusted host key, generating and storing a PGP public key in AWS Secrets Manager, defining partner parameters in Amazon DynamoDB, and orchestrating the workflow via an AWS Step Functions state machine.
+The state machine executed steps to retrieve partner configurations, process the file, encrypt it with PGP, transfer it over SFTP using the configured connector, verify status, and clean up temporary files.

+This solution defines automated workflows for encrypting and sharing sensitive and/or regulated datasets with business partners, and comply with your security standards for external file transfers.

 To learn more about Transfer Family, visit our [documentation](https://docs.aws.amazon.com/transfer/) and [product page](https://aws.amazon.com/aws-transfer-family/).

 ## Security